sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 # Insights

-The Insights page (see figure 11) allows you to create multiple dashboards:
+The Insights page (see figure 11) allows you to create multiple dashboards.
+You can:
-* Share with other users or keep your dashboard private.
+* Share dashboards with other users or keep your dashboard private.
-* Define behaviour for different screen sizes and optimise the design for a specific screen.
+* Define the dashboard behaviour for different screen sizes and optimise the design for a specific screen.

 <kbd>![](https://user-images.githubusercontent.com/11444149/203108105-563f030c-3def-46f2-be1f-41c440e83bb7.png)</kbd>
 _Figure 11.
-The Insights view of the Demo Smart City, showing a dashboard with three different widgets._
+The Insights view of the Demo Smart City, showing a dashboard with the three different types of widgets._

 # Settings and access